rontarrant/gtkDcoding/docs/_posts/2019-05-14-0035-help-about-dialog.md

 import gdk.Pixbuf;
 ```

-Okay… `main()` is the same and we've seen `TestRigWindow` more than 30 times, and these aren't new, either:
+Okay... `main()` is the same and we've seen `TestRigWindow` more than 30 times, and these aren't new, either:

 - `AppBox`,
 - `MyMenuBar`,
 - `HelpHeader` (except for the name, anyway), and
 - `HelpMenu`.

-And that brings us to…
+And that brings us to...

 ### The AboutItem